HemanthReddyKodakandla-bootcamp/GoogleSheetsIntegrateingWithFlutter/README.md

 ![](/2021-08-10%2019_07_16-Flutter%20Demo.png)

 As above, I’ve set up header columns of the sheet.
-You can see I’ve highlighted part of the URL.
-It is the Sheet ID of our current document.
+You can see I’ve highlighted part of the `URL`.
+It is the **Sheet ID** of our current document.
 Just copy it, we’ll require it in the next step.
-Every document has a unique Sheet ID.
+Every document has a unique **Sheet ID**.

-- As in below Image, Just go to Tools → Script Editor.
+- As in below Image, Just go to **Tools → Script Editor**.

 ![](https://miro.medium.com/max/806/1*9xO-QU68b9eXuZ5W7erzww.png)

-##⚡️ Setting up Google AppScript:
+## ⚡️ Setting up Google AppScript:

 - After the above steps, you’ll see AppScript Editor will be launched in the New Tab of your browser.
 You’ll see Code window like below.